Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 Host record used with the `config.session_redis_cluster_nodes` is a simple one.
 It just contains `ip` and `port` where the `port` defaults to `6379`.

-Here is example of Host record:
+Here is an example of Host record:

 ```json
 {{ page.host }}
 ```

----

 ## Admin API